appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/connect-datasource.md

 5. If you are a self-hosted user, you need to whitelist the IP addresses `18.223.74.85` and `3.131.104.27` of the Appsmith deployment on your datasource instance before connecting to it.

-6. If you are a [Business Edition](https://www.appsmith.com/pricing) user, you can configure both production and staging data by using multiple environments.
+6. If you are using the [Business Edition](https://www.appsmith.com/pricing), you have the ability to configure both production and staging data.

 7. Set the required connection parameters to connect to your datasource.
 Appsmith encrypts all your datasource credentials and stores them securely.
 For a complete description of the connection parameters, see the [Reference guide](/connect-data/reference) for your datasource.